Woven mat fragment with bird design

 Native Americans against archeologists, oral tradition against

 science, and one tribe against another.
 For instance, who

 should decide the fate of the many skeletal remains and grave

-offerings that cannot be linked definitively to a living tribe?
+offerings that cannot be definitively affiliated to a living tribe?

 What happens when two tribes both claim the same grave?
 How

-about when a scientist wants to use destructive analytical
+about when a scientist proposes to use destructive analytical

 methods in order to determine which, if any, living tribe